 An Aging Community is a great alternative to institutional care, allowing seniors to age in place with the help of their community.
-If this sounds like the ideal alternative, Medicare Gurus offers the following insight into how you can benefit from this approach to senior care.
+If this sounds like the ideal alternative, Bobby Brock Insurance offers the following insight into how you can benefit from this approach to senior care.

 What Is Aging in Community?

 Aging in the community encourages social connections and mutual support between neighbors, friends, and family.
 The idea is that everyone in these communities cares for one another, so seniors can remain in their own homes while enjoying enhanced well-being and quality of life.
 As an example, many neighborhoods have formed “villages” around the concept of aging in the community.
 These villages are organizations that rely on volunteering within the community to provide services and care to members.

 Seniors who decide to remain in their own homes often face particular problems getting around.
 While Medicare only covers emergency and near-emergency services, it does not cover the cost of transportation to the doctor’s office or other important places.
 Fortunately, some Medicare Advantage plans partner with ride-sharing services to provide reliable transportation for doctor visits.

 Other people in your community may also be able to get you where you need to go.
 Seniors who live in organized communities often enjoy coordinated transportation that’s both convenient and accessible.
 Transportation is a key aspect of aging in community since getting around is crucial to a senior’s quality of life.